codesofkashish/world-of-science-museum/README.md

 ## 🔐 QR Generator Note

-The QR Code Generator is implemented as a **separate page**.
+The QR Code Generator is ADDED as a **separate page**.
-In a future version, this feature can be restricted to administrators using backend authentication and role-based access control.
+In a future version, this feature can be used by administrators and can be implemented using backend authentication and role-based access control.

 ---